Out of Home Care

 Interim Care Model (ICM)

-Short-Term Emergency Placement
+Short-Term Emergency Placement (STEP)

-Short Term Emergency Placement (STEP) is a 13-week emergency placement program for young people aged 12 to 18 years.
-The placement is tailored for children and young people with high needs who cannot be immediately supported in foster care, kinship/relative care or intensive therapeutic care.
+Short-Term Emergency Placement (STEP) is a 13-week emergency placement program for young people aged 12 to 18 years.
+The placement is tailored for children and young people with high needs who cannot be immediately supported in foster care, kinship/relative care or Intensive Therapeutic Care.

 Program Contacts